SteelCompendium/data-md-dse/Bestiary/Demon Chorogaunt.md

   distance: Self
   target: Self
   trigger: The chorogaunt is targeted by an attack.
+  effects:
+  - name: Effect
-  effect: 'Any damage from the attack is halved, and the chorogaunt gains an edge
-    on all ability rolls until the end of their next turn. '
+    effect: 'Any damage from the attack is halved, and the chorogaunt gains an edge on all ability rolls until the end of their next turn. '
 - name: Frightening Tones
   type: Villain Action
   cost: 1 VP